You have been diagnosed with bacterial prostatitis. This is an infection of the prostate gland.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
 Ask your doctor if you can take these.

 Warm baths may relieve some of your perineal and lower back pain.

-Avoid substances that irritate the bladder, such as alcohol, caffeinated beverages, citrus juices, and hot or spicy foods.
+Avoid substances that irritate the bladder, such as alcohol, caffeinated beverages, citrus juices, and acidic or spicy foods.